 This Ducati Macchia Nera Concept was designed by Aldo Drudi and built by NCR.
 The bike made its first official appearance back in September 2003 during EICMA (Milan Motorcycle Show) in Milan, but the official track debut was at Misano WDW in 2004.
 Its unique design attracted many fans across the globe.

-Titanium trellis frame, full race exhaust system made it one of the most unique concept bikes ever.
-The Macchia Nera is powered by Ducati Testastretta engine with 180Hp.
+Titanium trellis frame, full race exhaust system made it one of the unique concept bikes ever.
+The Macchia Nera is powered by a Ducati Testastretta engine with 180Hp.
 The wheels were fitted with a MotoGP Brembo brake system with 320 mm double disks.

 8. Ducati Desmosedici D16RR NCR M16